Seattle Pilots: Team issues

 However, the team's poor play was the least of its troubles.
-The most obvious problem was Sicks' Stadium.
+The most obvious problem was Sick's Stadium.
 The longtime home of the Rainiers, it had once been considered one of the best ballparks in minor league baseball.
-By the 1960s, however, it was considered far behind the times.
-While a condition of awarding the Pilots to Seattle was that Sicks' had to be expanded to 30,000 seats, only 19,500 seats were ready by Opening Day because of numerous delays.
+However, in 1964, the Rainiers sold the stadium to the city, which was more interested in building a freeway on the stadium site than maintaining it.
+Indeed, both the Indians and A's had balked at moving to Seattle because of Sick's rapid deterioration.
+While a condition of awarding the Pilots to Seattle was that Sicks' had to be expanded to 30,000 seats, this had initially been agreed on the understanding that the team would commence play in 1971.
+Work did not really begin in earnest until January 1969, and only 18,000–19,500 seats (depending on the source) were ready by Opening Day because of numerous delays.
 The scoreboard was not even ready until the night before the season opener.
 By June there were finally 25,000 seats in place.
 Water pressure was almost nonexistent after the seventh inning, especially with crowds above 8,000.

 The Pilots had a total attendance of 677,944 people for the season, 20th out of 24 teams in Major League Baseball, and their average attendance per game, 8,268, was also 20th.
 Seattle finished above fellow cellar dweller teams like the Cleveland Indians, Chicago White Sox, Philadelphia Phillies, and the expansion San Diego Padres.
 The other two expansion teams outdrew the Pilots, with the Kansas City Royals having 902,414 attend their games while the Montreal Expos finished 10th in attendance with 1,212,608.
 The highest attendance for a Pilots home game was 23,657, on August 3 against the New York Yankees.
 The lowest attendance for a Pilot home game was on April 29, their 17th game, when a reported 1,954 fans showed up to watch them play the California Angels.
 The Pilots lost several hundred thousand dollars their first and only season.
 The team's new stadium was slated to be built at the Seattle Center, but a petition by stadium opponents ground the project to a halt.
 The project was later moved to south of downtown and developed for the Kingdome.

-Relocation
+Television broadcast agreements, normally an important source of revenue for major league sports teams, were non-existent for the Pilots, who could not work out a deal with any TV broadcaster.

+Additionally, the Pilots were severely underfinanced.
+The Sorianos were forced to bring Daley into their group after making almost no effort to court Seattle-based partners.
+However, the American League did not even consider any other prospective owners.
+When league president Joe Cronin scouted out the city in 1967, his only interview was with Soriano.
+Despite their straitened financial condition, the Sorianos balked at corporate support, a critical factor even in those days for sports franchises.